Friday the 13th (2009 film): Development

 Though the producers decided that Friday the 13th would not be an origin story, they said that they wanted to work out a logical origin story for Jason that would provide a sense of history as the film progressed.
 Form and Fuller explained that the audience gets to see how Jason attains his famous hockey mask, and is given a reason for why he puts it on.
-Jason would transition from wearing a bag over his head—similar to the one seen in Friday the 13th Part 2—to finding and wearing his hockey mask, whereas in Friday the 13th Part III he obtains the mask off-screen and comes out of a barn already wearing it.
+Jason would transition from wearing a bag over his head—similar to the one seen in Friday the 13th Part 2 (1981)—to finding and wearing his hockey mask, whereas in Friday the 13th Part III (1982) he obtains the mask off-screen and comes out of a barn already wearing it.

 Unlike both horror remakes, The Texas Chainsaw Massacre (2003) and The Amityville Horror (2005)—which were also produced by Bay, Form, and Fuller—it was decided that Friday the 13th would not be a period piece.
 Form and Fuller said the film was not strictly a remake so there was no reason they could not set the story in the 2000s.
-In October 2007, Damian Shannon and Mark Swift, the writers of Freddy vs. Jason, were hired to write a script for Friday the 13th.
+In October 2007, Mark Swift and Damian Shannon, the writers of Freddy vs. Jason (2003), were hired to write a script for Friday the 13th.
 Jonathan Liebesman was in negotiations to direct the film, but scheduling conflicts meant he was unavailable and Fuller and Form chose Marcus Nispel.
 Nispel was apprehensive about taking the job, mainly because he would be taking over another film franchise, but Fuller eventually persuaded him to direct the project.
 Principal photography began on April 21, 2008, in Austin, Texas and ended on June 13, 2008.
 Additional scenes were shot on location at Camp Fern near Marshall, Texas.